The Ultimate Guide to Credit Cards

 3. How Do I Get a 0% APR Credit Card?

-We’ve listed our choices for the best 0% APR credit cards above.
-Once you’ve researched the lot, you can apply for the card that best suits your needs and financial situation.
-All of these credit cards are subject to credit approval.
+We’ve shared our top picks for the best 0% APR credit cards above.
+Once you explore your options, you can apply for the card that best fits your financial needs.
+Keep in mind, all of these credit cards require credit approval.

 Many card issuers provide a prequalifying form where applicants can initiate a soft credit pull to see whether they qualify for the card.
 This type of credit inquiry will not affect your credit score and will give you a better idea of your approval odds before you formally apply.